Continuity of Generalized Entropy and Statistical Learning: Application to Bayesian learning

-We give an example where the results in Section~\ref{sec:H_diff} can be applied to the analysis of both linear and nonlinear regressions with quadratic loss. \begin{lemma} For regression problems with $\sY = \sA = \R$, if $K_{Y|X=x,W=w}$ is Gaussian with variance $\sigma^2$ for all $(x,w)$, then under the quadratic loss
+We give an example where the results in Section~\ref{sec:H_diff} can be applied to the analysis of Bayesian logistic regression with zero-one loss.
+Bayesian logistic regression is an instance under the predictive modeling framework, where $\sY = \{0,1\}$, $W\in\R^d$ is assumed to be independent of $X$, and the predictive model is specified by $ K_{Y|x,w}(1) = \sigma( w^\top \phi(x)) $, with $\sigma(a) \deq 1/(1+e^{-a})$, $a\in\R$, being the logistic sigmoid function, and $\phi(x) \in \R^d$ being the feature vector of the observation.

-where $W'$ is conditionally i.i.d.\ of $W$ given $(X,Z^n)$, and the expectations are taken over the conditioning variables. \end{lemma} \begin{proof} We have